 If the job involves a heavy commute, a lot of travel or a relocation, it’s acceptable to ask candidates frank questions about these potential deal-killers.
 Everyone’s threshold is different: Some people are used to an intense travel schedule or get excited about the opportunity to move to a new city.
 The candidate might be renting after a divorce and ready to move closer to the office.
 Don’t assume a logistical hurdle is insurmountable, but do talk seriously with the candidate about what their new life would be like.

 For a great candidate, consider ways to mitigate the issue and save the hire.
 Could this person work from home part-time or share the travel with a colleague?
 Is relocation necessary, or could one week monthly provide sufficient face-time with the team?
 Ultimately, if your gut says this person will burn out quickly, it may make sense to walk away.

 5. The candidate is a talented jerk.

 Here’s a controversial show-stopper many hiring teams are too willing to ignore: a highly qualified candidate who’s abrasive.
-I’ve heard every excuse mitigating bad behavior: “He’s one of 5 developers in the world who can do XYZ; he can afford to be arrogant.”
+We’ve heard every excuse mitigating bad behavior: “He’s one of five developers in the world who can do XYZ; he can afford to be arrogant.”
 “She’s being courted by a bunch of other companies and knows she has her pick of jobs.”